spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 #### Task Concepts in Cloud Foundry

 To provide configuration parameters for Cloud Foundry, we create dedicated `manifest` YAML files for each application.
-For additional information on setting up a manifest see [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)
+For additional information on setting up a manifest, see [the Cloud Foundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html)

 Running tasks on Cloud Foundry is a two-stage process.
 Before you can actually run any tasks, you need to first push an app that is staged without any running instances.
 We provide the following common properties to the manifest YAML file to each application: